|

 dignitaries and the Scottish Royal family of Queen Mary and

 James VI.
-He showed great promise as a young man, being
+He was Vice Prior of Pluscarden, and showed great promise as a young man, being

 studious and yet showing great wisdom in his youth.